 Enjoy the rest of the day with your guests!

 Many guests tell me they’d love to be a part of their cocktail hour, have drinks with guests, say hello to everyone, and try the appetizers, but it can be logistically impossible sometimes when you have to have pictures between the ceremony and reception.
-And let me tell you, there’s nothing worse than trying to photography a hangry bridal party when they know everyone else is stuffing their face with food and drinks!
+And let me tell you, there’s nothing worse than trying to photograph a hangry wedding party when they know everyone else is stuffing their face with food and drinks!
 No one really wants to take a break from the festivities once they’re underway and the rest of the guests are having fun.

-The Solution: Get all of the bridal party pictures out of the way before the ceremony so you can take your formal family portraits right after the ceremony.
+The Solution: Get all of the wedding party pictures out of the way before the ceremony so you can take your formal family portraits right after the ceremony.
 Then bustle your dress, take off the veil, and join in on the festivities!
 You can still have your big entrance before dinner, but the evening after the ceremony won’t be rushing from one thing to another.

 Hey there!
 I'm Carly D'Angelo-Hall - a photographer specializing in documenting weddings across the U.S. If you love adventure, experiencing new things, and if you like to live "outside of the box", let's talk about how I can help you create and capture the wedding day of your dreams!
 Visit wildnorthweddings.com to view all-inclusive wedding day and adventure session packages.